A Chirality-Based Quantum Leap: Chirality and Spin Theory

+Further experimental progress accessed single molecule measurements,\cite{Xie2011} and simple tight-binding minimal models were proposed,\cite{Cuniberti2012, Guo2012} assuming quantum coherence and large SO coupling as an adjustable parameter to fit the large polarizations reported experimentally.
+A further step included the geometry of the orbitals and the atomic source for the SO coupling,\cite{Medina2016} using an analytical Slater-Koster approach that identified the transport SO coupling as a first-order effect in the helical geometry.
+Such spin coupling goes to zero in non-chiral geometries and obeys time-reversal symmetry with eigenfunctions coming in Kramer pairs.\cite{Bardarson2008} An important ingredient of the minimal model was to include the problem of the electron-bearing orbital filling in determining the energy dispersion of the model.
+The mechanism for spin polarization in the presence of bias is due to time-reversal symmetry being broken and a spin direction being preferred, corresponding to one of the helicity eigenstates of the Hamiltonian.\cite{Medina2016,Vladimiro2018,Geyer2020}

-The minimal model for DNA with details of the relation between geometry and transport eigenstates has recently led to a proposal to use mechanical deformations in order to assess the orbital involvement in spin transport\cite{Medina2018} and test models.
+A minimal model for DNA, with details of the relation between geometry and transport eigenstates, recently led to a proposal that mechanical deformations may be used to assess the orbital involvement in spin transport\cite{Salazar2018}.

+The SO coupling is apparently the spin-active ingredient\cite{Vladimiro2015} for the molecular length-dependent of spin polarization processes.
+Minimal models place the strength of this coupling and its atomic origins in the range of 1-10 meV\cite{Medina2016} and the effect may be modulated by orbital overlap effects\cite{Medina2016, Gianaurelio2019} and by hydrogen bonding (as an additional source of the electric field scaling-up the effective SO coupling, particularly for biological molecules, \textit{e.g.}, DNA and polypeptides)\cite{Medina2019}.